-St Oliver Post Primary School 2023-2024

-Is a post primary school providing post primary education to pupils from First Year to Leaving Certificate Year
+St Oliver Post Primary School is a primary/special/post-primary school providing post-primary education to pupils from First Year to Leaving Certificate Year.

-In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to the Children First (2019), the Child Protection Procedures for Primary and Post Primary Schools 2017 and Tuslá Guidance on the preparation of Child Safeguarding Statements, the Board of Management of St Oliver Post Primary School has agreed the Child Safeguarding Statement set out in this document
+In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First (2019), the Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of St Oliver Post Primary School has agreed the Child Safeguarding Statement set out in this document.

-1. The Board of Management has adopted and will implement fully and without modification the Department's Child Protection Procedures for Primary and Post Primary Schools 2017 as part of this overall Child Safeguarding Statement
+- 1 The Board of Management has adopted and will implement fully and without modification the Department's Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) as part of this overall Child Safeguarding Statement - 2 The Designated Liaison Person (DLP) is

 Brendan Corcoran

-2. The Designated Liaison Person (DLP) is
+3 The Deputy Designated Liaison Person (Deputy DLP) is

 Micheal McCafferty

-3. The Deputy Designated Liaison Person (DDLP) is
+- The Relevant Person is

-4. The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school's policies, procedures, practices and activities.
+(The relevant person is one who can provide information in respect of how the child safeguarding statement was developed and will be able to provide the statement on request.
+This person can also be the DLP) - The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school's policies, procedures, practices and activities.
 In its policies, procedures, practices and activities, the school will adhere to the following principles of best practice in child protection and welfare: